musselwhizzle/Focus-Points/README.md

 - The LR SDK does not support clickable images, so all control elements must be text or text buttons.
 As the plugin UI displays all Unicode 'star symbol' characters as small, hardly recognizable stars, the rating controls are represented by numbers 1–5 instead.

-### Film strip navigation
+- The display of tagging controls and related keyboard shortcut operation can be disabled in the plugin settings, under section `User Interface`.

+- Note: Tagging features use the 'LrSelection' namespace, which is only available in SDK version 6.0 and above.
+Therefore, these features is not available on LR5.7 (which is still in use by a few plugin users!).

+### Filmstrip Navigation
-You no longer need to select the corresponding photos before starting the plugin to display the focus point for multiple photos.
-When the plugin is opened on a single photo, you can use the navigation controls (`Next image` and `Previous image`), or the corresponding keyboard shortcuts, to advance to the next or previous photo in the film strip.
+You no longer need to select the corresponding photos before starting the plugin to display the focus point for multiple photos.<br>
+The plugin now supports next and previous function when run on a single image (the current one). `Next image` will advance to the next photo in the filmstrip, and `Previous image` will advance to the previous photo in the filmstrip.
+Unlike with a set of selected photos, there is no wrap-around when the beginning or end of the film strip is reached.

 Running the plugin on a selection of multiple photos is still possible.

+Note: Filmstrip navigation uses the 'LrSelection' namespace, which is only available in SDK version 6.0 and above.
+Therefore, this feature is not available on LR5.7.

 ### Customizable plugin window size